Justin-Ong/BattleTechGame-Rebalance-Mod/README.md

 ## Conflicts

-This mod edits almost all weapon files, AC2 ammo and AC5 ammo, almost all mech chassis, several ability files and CombatGameConstants.json.
+This mod edits almost all weapon files, AC2 ammo and AC5 ammo, almost all mech chassis, several ability files, several behaviorVariable files and CombatGameConstants.json.
 As such, installing this with other mods that edit these files can produce unwanted results.

 ## Installation